dimitrismistriotis/dimitrismistriotis.github.io/_posts/2017-01-07-deploy_rails.md

 Most tutorials I have seen follow a linear path, while some of the steps can be executed in parallel.
 Also many say what to do but do not explain that much why you do it.
-This makes sense as someone could fall into the rabbit hole of explaining how a webserver works for hours and hours - pages and pages in our case.
+This makes sense as someone could fall into the rabbit hole of explaining how a web server works for hours and hours - pages and pages in our case.
 I will try to provide a short paragraph or at least one link in each of these cases.